Multiple Choice Question on Systemic Mycoses

 d) Pigeons

-11) Which of the following pathogen isolated from the sputum specimen shows mold growth with tuberculate macroconidia and oval microconidia in the laboratory culture media?
+11) Which fungal pathogen, when cultured from a sputum specimen, exhibits mold growth characterized by the presence of tuberculate macroconidia and oval microconidia in the laboratory culture media?

 b) Coccidioides immitis